Sustainable

 We need to ask ourselves what kind of economic system will serve the people and also maintain the ecological foundations.
 Today's does not.

-Translated from: Interview with the economist Irmi Seidl.
+Translated from an interview with the economist Irmi Seidl.
 Der ökologische Umbau wird die Arbeitswelt verändern.
 Tages-Anzeiger.
 15.02.2020

 Sustainability